 Joint arrangements

-1. Exploitation Contracts may provide for joint arrangements between a Contractor and the Authority through the Enterprise, in the form of joint ventures or production-sharing, as well as any other form of joint arrangement, which shall have the same protection against revision, suspension or termination as Exploitation Contracts with the Authority.
+1. Exploitation Contracts may provide for joint arrangements between a Contractor and the Authority through the Enterprise, in the form of joint ventures or production-sharing, as well as any other form of joint arrangement, which shall have the same protection [against revision, suspension or termination] as Exploitation Contracts with the Authority.

-2. The Council shall enable the Enterprise to engage in [exploration or exploitation activities] effectively at the same time as the entities referred to in article 153, paragraph 2, subparagraph (b) of the Convention.
+2. The Council shall enable the Enterprise to engage in activities in the Area effectively at the same time as the entities referred to in article 153, paragraph 2, subparagraph (b) of the Convention.

-2. bis Before approving any Exploitation Contract with an entity referred to in Article 153, paragraph 2(b), of the Convention, the Authority shall adopt Standards and Guidelines
+[2. bis Before approving any Exploitation Contract [that involves joint arrangement between a Contractor and the Authority through the Enterprise,][] the Authority shall adopt Standards and Guidelines:

 (a) providing for joint arrangements between a Contractor and the Enterprise, pursuant to article 11 of Annex III of the Convention; and

-(b) in relation to financial terms, to further the objective of enabling the Enterprise to engage in exploration or exploitation activities, pursuant to article 13, paragraph 1, subparagraph (e) of Annex III of the Convention.
+(b) in relation to financial terms, to further the objective of enabling the Enterprise to engage in exploration or exploitation activities, pursuant to article 13, paragraph 1, subparagraph (e) of Annex III of the Convention.]